What is Masonite?

 And looking ugly!

-Thankfully, you don’t have to live with Masonite siding.
+Thankfully, you don’t have to live with poor building products.
 The industry has moved on, far beyond products of this caliber.
 From vinyl to wood, from quality composites to James Hardie fiber cement (the reigning king of siding products), you now have many superior siding choices.

 And the best of these products – LP SmartSide in engineered wood, and James Hardie in fiber cement – are available in so many styles, types, and colors, you’ll be amazed at your ability to create any look you can dream of.